JamieJenksed/JamieJenksed/README.md

 (I am also super willing to learn a new stack, I'm a fast learner!)

 Aside from code...
 I'm also a wife, married to a forever GM.
-I make up fan fiction about the Pathfinder campaign - we play every weekend.
+I make up fan fiction about the Pathfinder campaign we play with our friends every weekend.
 I also am teaching myself to play the piano,
 And I bake chocolate chip cookies when I'm stressed.